Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureCacheForRedis/ioredis.md

 #### Authenticate with Azure AD: Handle Reauthentication

 This sample is intended to assist in authenticating a hosted Azure Cache for Redis instance with Azure AD via ioredis.
-It focuses on displaying the logic required to fetch an Azure AD access token and to use it as the password when setting up the ioredis instance.
+It shows the logic required to fetch an Azure AD access token and to use it as the password when setting up the ioredis instance.
 It further shows how to recreate and authenticate the ioredis instance when its connection is broken in error/exception scenarios.

 ##### Migration Guidance